Licel-GmbH/Licel_TCPIP_Python/docs/source/examples/waverider/waverider_example_src.rst

     numFFT = waverider.getRangebins(MaxRange_meter,FFT_Size, samplingRate_hz)

-* **waverider.getRangebins(MaxRange_meter,FFT_Size, samplingRate_hz)** : Calculate the number of fft that needs to be computed,in order to acquire data up until the specified distance range. this will internally calculate the timingresolution for a signle fft, and the lidar range resolution.
+* **waverider.getRangebins(MaxRange_meter,FFT_Size, samplingRate_hz)** : Calculate the number of fft that needs to be computed,in order to acquire data up until the specified distance range. \

+    this will internally calculate the timingresolution for a signle fft, and the lidar range resolution:

-The timing resolution = sampling period X fftsize
+    * The timing resolution = sampling period X fftsize

-lidar range resolution = timeResolution X (light_speed / 2)
+    * lidar range resolution = timeResolution X (light_speed / 2)

-number of fft for a specified range = distance range / lidar Range Resolution
+    * number of fft for a specified range = distance range / lidar Range Resolution

 7. Set the number of fft that needs to be computed, depending on the distance range